ctavolazzi/yerbaMate/README.md

 Load the index.html page and input values into the fields provided.

-The program should perform authentication to make sure the values entered are integers between 0 and 999,999.
+The program should perform tests to make sure the values entered are integers between 0 and 999,999.

 The program should then calculate the total number of cases on hand by performing the following simple calculation: